dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 either by hand or in an automated way.

-The problem building an image by hand is that for example if you have already built your image, you have added all the dependencies that your application needs, but you are required to make a change to that image later on.
+The problem building an image by hand is that for example if you have already built an image, you have added all the dependencies that your application needs, but you are required to make a change to that image later on.

-For example you may need to update a library that your applications is using or patch a vulnerabilty.
+For example you may need to update a library that your application is using or patch a vulnerabilty.

 And lets say a month goes by and the change will not be done by